webmid/phalcon-service-repository/README.md

 ```
 vendor/bin/phpunit
 ```

-Please let me know if You have any problem
+All tests and codes has been checked anyway Please let me know if You have any problem.

 omidrafati67@gmail.com